 This very clever campaign by Sagmeister & Walsh overlays a set designed to look like a bedroom or living room with color that emphasizes object outlines in a comic-strip style typical of Pop Art.
 The effect transforms three-dimensional spaces and objects into flattened form.

-Artist and designer Mojoko bombards viewers with abundance of imagery in his work Red Flower Power, with an array of recognizable faces from Western and Asian culture.
+Artist and designer Mojoko bombards viewers with an abundance of imagery in his work Red Flower Power, with an array of recognizable faces from Western and Asian culture.

-09. Use Saturated Colors
+09. Use saturated colors

 Postwar life was filled with color due to the mass production of new plastics and other materials manufactured in a rainbow of colors.
 Bright colors conveyed the optimism and affluence of postwar life, and Pop Art artists used primary colors and saturated neons to vivid effect.